Ladysnake/Ladysnake.github.io/wiki/requiem/opus_daemonium.md

 Player's demon.

 {: .section-description}
-There are 3 variants of Opus Daemoniums: Neutral, Curse and Cure.
+There are 4 variants of Opus Daemoniums: Neutral, Curse, Cure, and Banishment.

 ## Variants